 *This will be the final round of testing before the SCAA Event, 2014

 To submit a brewer for testing, you will need to:

 - Submit this online form at the time of brewer submission

-- Pay the testing fee of $750 (member price) or $1000 (non-member price), which is available for purchase at the SCAA online store here.
+- Pay the testing fee of $750, which is available for purchase at the SCAA online store here.

-- Submit a production-manufactured brewer with all production manuals, instructions, and handbooks to:
+- Submit five* production-manufactured** brewers with all manuals, instructions, and handbooks to:

 3020 Old Ranch Parkway, Suite 300

 *Brewer manufacturers will be asked to submit a minimum of 5 and up to 10 individual brewers for testing.